ayanaware/bento/README.md

 const bento = new Bento();

 // Create FSComponentLoader
+// NOTE: Keep in mind all FSComponentLoader does is find Bento components in the path provided
+// Instantiates them and calls bento.addPrimaryComponent or bento.addSecondaryComponent
+// Behind the scenes
 const loader = new FSComponentLoader({
 	primary: path.resolve(__dirname, 'modules'),
 });

-// Apply plugin to Bento
+// Apply plugin to Bento.
-await bento.addPlugin(loader);
+// NOTE: Keep in mind that addPlugin is async and you should .catch any errors await bento.addPlugin(loader);
 ```